apple-x-co/develop/iOS/LTXML/README.md

-This library is wrapper program of "libxml2".
+This library is simple wrapper program of "libxml2".